Logo

 Magic Johnson is a Christian and has said his faith is "the most important thing" in his life.

-Magic Johnson had an extremely close relationship with Lakers owner Jerry Buss, whom he saw as a mentor and a father figure.
+Magic Johnson had a close relationship with Lakers owner Jerry Buss, whom he saw as a mentor and father figure.

 Buss took a special interest in Magic Johnson, introducing him to important Los Angeles business contacts and showing him how the Lakers organization was run, before eventually selling Magic Johnson a stake in the team in 1994.